 Explore the carefully reconstructed Dresden Frauenkirche

-The bell tower and intricate dome stand out against the skyline of Dresden.
+The bell tower and intricate dome of Frauenkirche stand out against the skyline of Dresden.
 The interior of the church is also impressive with a large altar featuring baroque flourishes.
-You can even take an elevator to the top of the bell tower for a view of the city.
+You can even take an elevator to the top of the bell tower for a view over Dresden.

 Examine priceless works of art and porcelain artifacts at Zwinger

 While you have many things to see in Dresden, it’s hard to miss Zwinger.
-It’s a massive palace with a sprawling courtyard and one of the most visited museums in the city.
+It’s a massive palace with a sprawling courtyard and one of the most visited museums in Dresden.

 The Zwinger complex houses the Old Masters Picture Gallery and the Dresden Porcelain Collection.
 Inside the Old Masters Picture Gallery, you’ll get to view major works from German, Dutch, French, and Spanish painters.
 The gallery includes 750 paintings with over 300 on permanent display.

 The Dresden Porcelain Collection is an interesting place to visit.
 It has over 20,000 porcelain artifacts including traditional Japanese and Chinese porcelain.
 It’s also home to a collection of porcelain from the Dresden region as the city was once the centre of porcelain manufacturing in Europe.